FrancescoAA1/AESBenchmark/README.md

 navigate to root folder "aesbenchmark" python -m venv .venv
-.\.venv\Scripts\activate
-python.exe -m pip install --upgrade pip pip install matplotlib pandas
+	it depends on your python version if the activate is in "Script" or "bin" folder .\.venv\Scripts\activate python.exe -m pip install --upgrade pip pip install matplotlib pandas